googleworkspace/google-chat-samples/README.md

 This repository contains the code samples for [Hangouts Chat bots](https://developers.google.com/hangouts/chat/).
-There are two folders of samples, one folder that contains samples in Java and the other that contains samples in Python.
+There are three folders of samples, one folder that contains samples in Java and the second that contains samples in Python and final that contains sample in NodeJS.

 In each folder, you can find a language-specific implementation of the following code samples: